Forgwhiz/FlexiJSONCoder/README.md

 ![Static Badge](https://img.shields.io/badge/Swift%20Tests-passing-green?logo=github&link=image)

-# FlexiJSONCodable for Swift
+# FlexiJSONCoder for Swift

-**FlexiJSONCodable** is a lightweight, flexible, and easy-to-use library for decoding JSON data into Swift types, providing **type coercion** with fallback support.
+**FlexiJSONCoder** is a lightweight, flexible, and easy-to-use library for decoding JSON data into Swift types, providing **type coercion** with fallback support.
 It allows you to seamlessly handle different data types coming from a JSON response and automatically convert them to the expected types in your model.

 This library is especially useful when dealing with API responses that may contain multiple types for a single field (e.g., `String`, `Int`, `Float`, `Double`, etc.), making it easier to work with inconsistent data structures.